unixorn/awesome-zsh-plugins/README.md

 - [atuin](https://github.com/ellie/atuin) - Replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.
 - [aur-install](https://github.com/redxtech/zsh-aur-install) - Small plugin to install packages from the AUR.
 - [auto-color-ls](https://github.com/gretzky/auto-color-ls) - Automatically list directories with `colorls`.
-- [auto-fortune-cowsay](https://github.com/babasbot/auto-fortune-cowsay-zsh) - Prints out an ASCII picture of a cow saying a random epigram on every zsh start.
+- [auto-fortune-cowsay](https://github.com/babasbot/auto-fortune-cowsay-zsh) - Prints out an ASCII picture of a cow saying a random epigram on every ZSH start.
 - [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 - [auto-ls (commanda-panda)](https://github.com/commanda-panda/zsh-auto-ls) - Automatically runs `ls` or `color-ls` if available on `cd`.
 - [auto-ls (desyncr)](https://github.com/desyncr/auto-ls) - Automatically `ls` when cding to a new directory.